 Internet of Things

 The AIR Institute develops intelligent connected devices that transform indoor and outdoor spaces into smart environments.
-Their creations include in-field sensors for crops and livestock monitoring, electronic textiles that prevent hazards in industries, medical devices for early detection of infectious disease outbreaks.
+Their creations include in-field sensors for crop and livestock monitoring, electronic textiles that prevent hazards in industries, medical devices for early detection of infectious disease outbreaks.

 Natural Language Processing